|

 Scroll down to see the bio of all our instructors.

-Nildan M Atkay, CPDT-KA, PMCT1![]() Passionate about animals and the field of psychology, Nildan’s venture into canine behavioral sciences began approximately 17 years ago when she got a cute little puppy whom, to her surprise, had a multitude of issues ranging from resource guarding, to body handling issues, to owner-directed aggression, and fear–based reactivity toward both people and other dogs.
+Passionate about animals and the field of psychology, Nildan’s venture into canine behavioral sciences began approximately 17 years ago when she got a cute little puppy whom, to her surprise, had a multitude of issues ranging from resource guarding, to body handling issues, to owner-directed aggression, and fear–based reactivity toward both people and other dogs.

-Through extensive education, experience working at a dog daycare facility, and volunteering at the ASPCA in New York City, Nildan gained the knowledge, skills and expertise necessary not only to help her own dog but also to pass the certification exam so she could help others with their canine challenges.
-To that end, Nildan has worked with Dorchester Paws Animal Rescue in Summerville, training the challenging dogs to become more adoptable while assisting the organization in building their animal training and volunteer programs.
-Knowing that proper care and treatment of animals comes from having accurate knowledge, Nildan teaches seminars at both her own training facility as well as at Trident Technical College to educate pet owners in the community on canine behavior based on research and studies.
+Through extensive education - traveling around the country to attend weeks long hands-on workshops working with her own dogs as well as assigned dogs - experience working at a dog daycare facility immersed in dog play groups, observing and managing dog-to-dog interactions, and volunteering at the ASPCA in New York City, whose behavior and training department is a leader in and resource to shelters around the country, Nildan gained the knowledge, skills and expertise necessary not only to help her own dog but also to pass the internationally recognized and independent certification exam (CPDT-KA) so she could help others with their canine challenges.
+To that end, Nildan has volunteered her time to rescue organizations - Carolina Coonhound Rescue, Phoenix Border Collie Rescue, etc. - and Dorchester Paws Animal Rescue in Summerville, to asses the dogs and train the challenging ones to become more adoptable while assisting the organization in building their animal training and volunteer programs.
+Knowing that proper care and treatment of animals comes from having accurate knowledge, Nildan gives seminars at Trident Technical College as well as other locations, to educate pet owners in the community on canine body language and behavior, based on scientific research and studies.
 Nildan holds degrees from various academies and a national certification from the Certification Council for Professional Dog Trainers (CCPDT.org).
-Nildan continues to work one-on-one with her human clients via in-home private sessions and also offers group classes at her indoor training facility in West Ashley.
+Nildan continues to work one-on-one with her human clients via in-home private sessions and also offers group classes on James Island.
 Her training methodology focuses on motivational and positive reinforcement-based techniques, with an emphasis on building rapport and cooperation between dog and owner.
-Nildan has competed in Rally Obedience, achieving First Place titles with their family Labrador retriever, Jaimo, who has since passed away from cancer. ![]() Now a resident of Charleston, SC, Nildan and her husband share their home with their 4 chihuahuas, fully blind terrier mix, and their Azorean Cattle Dog Lulu (Cao Fila de Sao Miguel), on right, who serves as her demo companion in class orientations.
+Nildan has competed in Rally Obedience, achieving First Place titles with their family Labrador retriever, Jaimo, who has since passed away from cancer.

 Watch: Nildan's Lowcountry Live!
 Interview with Erin Kienzle